vwt-digital/ckan/README.rst

 The following environment variables need to be set.
 See the github of `ckanext-oauth2 <https://github.com/conwetlab/ckanext-oauth2/wiki/Activating-and-Installing>_` for more information.

+**Note:** the .env files are made by copying the .env.template files and renaming them to .env.

 **Locally:** in the .env file in contrib/docker:
 ::